How to Study More Effectively – Top Methods for College

 Simplenote has drawbacks for those wanting more features and organization, however.
 A tag-and-search system limits organization.
 Users may upgrade to enable Dropbox, but the overall organizational capability is minimal.
 Simplenote, ultimately, provides a basic system without too many extras, like audio recording, scanning, etc.

 A prolific tool providing advanced collaboration, Google Docs offers simultaneous document viewing/editing, real-time updating, and an IM sidebar.
-Imagine a study group taking notes in the same document, simultaneously.
+Imagine a study group taking notes in the same document simultaneously.
 Such added detail and perspective could improve learning.
-Now, what about a group research project or spreadsheet?
+Now, what about a group research project or a spreadsheet?
 The potential is limitless.
 This is how to study better.

 Google Docs has over 60 add-on tools and syncs with Google Bookmarks/Note/Drive, etc.